|

 Trail Etiquette and Tips

-4. Hiking Trail Limits: Some trails are unsuitable for dogs due to restrictions or challenging terrain.
-Always check the park’s website for up-to-date information on dog-friendly trails.
+4. Hiking Trail Limits: Some trails aren’t dog-friendly due to tricky terrain or restrictions.
+Always check the park’s website before you go.

 Additional Tips and Recommendations